citp/privacy-policy-historical/a/au/auc/auctionadcity.com.md

-> *The following text is extracted and transformed from the auctionadcity.com privacy policy that was archived on 2011-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111122231523id_/http%3A//www.auctionadcity.com/index.php%3Fa%3D28%26b%3D145) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the auctionadcity.com privacy policy that was archived on 2012-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120524031138id_/http%3A//www.auctionadcity.com/index.php%3Fa%3D28%26b%3D145) for the most accurate reproduction.*

-# Buy Auction Classified
+# Add/List Auctions/Classifieds Buy/Sell

 [[Stores](http://www.auctionadcity.com/stores/buy/)] Welcome  Guest  click here to [Register](http://www.auctionadcity.com/register.php) or [Login](http://www.auctionadcity.com/index.php?a=10) to buy products or post free auctions and free classifieds!